-Each of the following items must be submitted:
+One original for each of the following items must be submitted:

-- Completed Application for the DPH WIC Dietetic Internship - Personal statement (following personal statement guidelines) - Completed project (following project guidelines) - Letters of support from District Health Director and District Nutrition Services Director - One-page resume - Official verification statement of completion of ACEND approved academic requirements from an accredited college or university - Official transcripts from all universities attended for undergraduate and graduate coursework - o Must show the date of graduation and major - Official transcripts included in the application packet must be in a sealed envelope from the university - Official transcripts may also be ordered online and sent directly to the internship from the college or university - Recommendations from one (1) academic professor and two (2) recommendations from employers with one of them from the current supervisor - If the applicant agrees for the recommendation to remain confidential as indicated on the recommendation request form, the unopened, sealed letters should be included in the application packet. - If the applicant is unable to get an academic recommendation due to the timeframe in which the applicant has been out of school, a supervisor recommendation can be used instead. - Copy of the most recent Performance Management Form (PMF) - Annual PMF preferred, but midpoint PMF will be accepted - DPH WIC Dietetic Internship contract signed by District Health Director and applicant - Community Preceptor Agreement signed by applicant, community preceptor and District Nutrition Services Director
+- Completed Application for the DPH WIC Dietetic Internship - Personal statement (following personal statement guidelines) - Completed project (following project guidelines) - Letters of support from District Health Director and District Nutrition Services Director - One-page resume - Official verification statement of completion of ACEND approved academic requirements from an accredited college or university - Official transcripts from all universities attended for undergraduate and graduate coursework - Must show the date of graduation and major

+- Official transcripts included in the application packet must be in a sealed envelope from the university - Official transcripts may also be ordered online and sent directly to the internship from the college or university - Recommendations from one (1) academic professor and two (2) recommendations from employers with one of them from the current supervisor - If the applicant agrees for the recommendation to remain confidential as indicated on the recommendation request form, the unopened, sealed letters should be included in the application packet. - Copy of the most recent Performance Management Form (PMF) - o Annual PMF preferred, but midpoint PMF will be accepted - DPH WIC Dietetic Internship contract signed by District Health Director and applicant - Community Preceptor Agreement signed by applicant, community preceptor and District Nutrition Services Director

-Applications must be submitted to the application site no later than March 31st to be considered.
+Applications must be postmarked no later than March 31st to be considered.
 Incomplete application packets will not be considered.
 All materials submitted for application to the DPH WIC Dietetic Internship become the property of the Georgia Department of Public Health WIC Program and will not be returned to the applicant.

-Date Action January Intern Open House March - End of Month Applications due April - Middle of Month Applicants notified of applicant status 1 May - Early to Mid-month Conduct interviews 2 May - End of Month Notification of acceptance or rejection sent to all eligible candidates June - Middle of Month Accepted applicants notify internship management of their intent to enter and complete the internship and submits additional documents August - Second Week General internship orientation August - Third Week Community Rotation Orientation August - Fourth Week Internship begins
+Date Action January Intern Open House March - End of Month Applications due April - Middle of Month Applicants notified of applicant status 1 May - Early to Mid-month Conduct interviews 2 May - End of Month Notification of acceptance or rejection sent to all eligible candidates June - Middle of Month Accepted applicants notify internship management of their intent to enter and complete the internship and submits additional documents July - End/August - First week RD examination review course August - Second Week General internship orientation August - Third Week Community Rotation Orientation August - Fourth Week Internship begins